 3. The Council shall each year appoint a Member of each Committee to serve as Secretary and Convener of the Committee and to be the channel of communication between the Committee and the Council or the Officers.

-4. Sectional Committees: The Sectional Committees shall be twelve in number and referred to by their number and not by name.
+4. Sectional Committees: The Sectional Committees shall be ten in number and referred to by their number and not by name.
 The allocations of subjects to each Committee, which are only indicative but not exhaustive, shall be as follows:

 SECTIONAL COMMITTEE I

 Mathematical Sciences: Applied Mathematics, Pure Mathematics, Theoretical Computer Science, Statistics and Operations Research.

 SECTIONAL COMMITTEE II

 Physics: Astronomy, Astrophysics, Nuclear and High Energy Physics, Atomic, Molecular and Optical Physics, Statistical Physics, Theoretical Physics, Mathematical and Computational Physics, Condensed Matter including Soft, Liquids and Nano Materials, Cosmic Radiation, Cosmology, Space Physics, Basic Planetary Sciences, Lasers and Optoelectronics, Plasma Physics, Solar Physics, Atmospheric Physics.